hirosystems/stacks.js/.github/MIGRATION.md

 ### `serialize` methods

 Existing methods now use hex-encoded strings instead of `Uint8Array`s.
-For easiery migrating, renaming the following methods is possible to keep the previous behavior:
+For easier migrating, renaming the following methods is possible to keep the previous behavior:

 - `serializeCV` → `serializeCVBytes`
 - `serializeAddress` → `serializeAddressBytes`